Mimijerson/helloword/README.md

 # helloword
-this is my first test project!
+this is my first test project;
+readme has corrected;